 Voices from Solitary: Life in H-Unit, ADX Federal Supermax

+other Muslims.
 On 9/11, Abouhalima was placed in solitary confinement, and eventually transferred to ADX Florence in rural Colorado, the federal government’s only supermax prison.
 In 2005, after exchanging letters with a Muslim prisoner in Spain, he was subjected to “Special Administrative Measures” (SAMs), which ban virtually all communications with the outside world, and placed in ADX’s H-Unit.

 The declaration, which describes Abouhalima’s life in H-Unit, was compiled for Ayyad v.
 Holder, a civil action filed in Federal District Court in Colorado.
 It challenges his confinement on the grounds that it violates his right to due process.
 Among other things, it claims that the FBI is deeply involved in managing prisoners in the unit, even to the point of overriding Bureau of Prisons officials.
 The declaration has been heavily redacted by the FBI and U.S. Attorney’s Office. –James Ridgeway